RienBoy/connect4/README.md

 This is made in Python3 and played in the terminal.

 ## TODO
- - Fix difficulty of Bot:
+ - Fix difficulty of Bot, maybe change the whole algorithm
-    Higher difficulty makes Bot dumber because he looks too far into the future and puts no importance to near future stuff.
  - Give name to Bot
  - Add cmd line options to decide whether to play locally or with Bot on set difficulty
  - Give players ability to give themselves a name through cmd line options